theatlasroom/presentations/markdown-content/vue-i18n.md

 <!-- Notes -->

 - Once you've marked all your strings, you will need to create a dictionary of strings, this is used to generate the translation files for the languages you want to support
+  - You will usually execute an externalization function to extract all your `gettext` marked strings
 - This is an example of a json format dictionary

 <!-- Slide -->